Philadelphia’s Delaware River Waterfront

 Built into the shell of a century-old municipal pier, Cherry Street Pier has been redeveloped into a sprawling mixed-use public space.
 Much of the original structure has been preserved, including the original stone headhouses and exposed ceiling beams, creating a cool, industrial vibe.
 Visitors can enjoy performances, pop-up shops, food vendors and more, year-round.

-Enjoy Philadelphia’s newest, largest open-air market series, running Saturdays from July 13 through November 16.
+Enjoy Philadelphia’s newest, largest open-air market series, running Saturdays now through November 16.
 The Food Trust’s Market at Cherry Street Pier combines the traditional farmers market with rotating programming that includes food trucks, local retailers, creative sellers and visual artists for a one-of-a-kind experience.

 Enjoy a meal while floating on the Moshulu, a Tall Ship tethered to the shore.
 The largest and oldest square-rigged sailing vessel still afloat, the historic ship is the only restaurant venue of its kind in the world, with a menu of innovative seafood dishes, prime cuts of steak and perfect wine pairings.